vitorsalgado/backend-code-challenge-proposal/README.md

 - Grid with all **remaining** categories;
 - From categories model, mobile needs only the **icon** and **smaller image**.
 Nothing more.
 You may need to filter some fields in your response, if you like.

+### APIs
-To retrieve categories, you will need to consume this service: [https://cs-hsa-api-categories.herokuapp.com/docs](https://cs-hsa-api-categories.herokuapp.com/docs)
+To retrieve **categories**, you will need to consume this service: [https://cs-hsa-api-categories.herokuapp.com/docs](https://cs-hsa-api-categories.herokuapp.com/docs).
-To retrieve discount coupons, use this service: [https://cs-hsa-api-coupons.herokuapp.com/docs](https://cs-hsa-api-coupons.herokuapp.com/docs)
+To retrieve discount **coupons**, use this service: [https://cs-hsa-api-coupons.herokuapp.com/docs](https://cs-hsa-api-coupons.herokuapp.com/docs)

 ### To Take in Consideration
-- Coupons API is unstable and sometimes takes too long to respond;
+- Coupons API is **unstable** and sometimes takes too long to respond;
 - Categories API returns a model that seems hard to handle.

 ## What We Would Like To See
 You are free to implement this solution the way you like taking in consideration only the scenario, project target, performance implications and proposed technology stack described below.
 - We are very focused in **quality** in our projects and we would like to a test strategy applied.
 You can use test type like, for example **Unit Tests**;
-- The services are unstable and you don't want the user experience degrade because an API takes too long to respond;
+- The services are unstable and we don't want the user experience degrading because an API takes too long to respond;
-- 1 week to complete the challenge.
+- **1 week to complete the challenge**.
 If you need more time, no problem, talk to us and we will see what you can do :)

+### Nice To Have
 - An API documentation would be good.
 Suggestion: [Swagger](https://swagger.io/);
 - API running in some cloud solution, like **Heroku**, **AWS**;
 - Running with [Docker](https://www.docker.com/).